Thailand reports 1st cases of Indian coronavirus variant

 BANGKOK, Thailand (AP) — Thailand on Friday said it has detected its first locally transmitted cases of the coronavirus variant discovered in India, as it announced the formal rollout of its national vaccination plan next month.

-The Center for COVID-19 Situation Administration said 15 cases of the Indian variant were found in a camp for construction workers in Bangkok.
-CCSA spokesperson Taweesilp Visanuyotin said all 15 were sent to a hospital and isolated.
+The Ministry of Public Health said 36 cases of the Indian variant were found in a camp for construction workers in Bangkok.
+Of those, 21 are Thai, 10 are from Myanmar and five from Cambodia, said Dr. Supakit Sirilak, chief of the Medical Sciences Department.

 The government has banned the arrival of any non-Thais from India, Pakistan, Bangladesh and Nepal in an effort to prevent the spread of the variant.